-COVID19 is a global pandemic so it is of no surprise that researchers across the world are coming together to work towards a vaccine and better treatment.
-Furthermore, researchers in other fields to do with economics and mental health are looking into the effects of quarantine on society and how we should best come out of lockdown and work towards a new normal.
+iceCOVID-19 is a global pandemic and research is the key to tackle it.
+Researchers from across the world are coming together to work towards a vaccine and better treatment.
+Experts in fields such as economics and mental health are looking into the effects of quarantine and how we can enter a new normal.

-Of course, there are many sensitive stages when presenting research and findings to a global community as it is important that meaning is not lost in translation.
-Also, as communities, academics and researchers come together across the world the translation of work, research, and presentations becomes more important so that the best minds in the world can do their work unhindered by language barriers.
+Of course, there are many sensitive stages when presenting research and findings to a global community.
+It is vital that meaning is not lost in translation.
+As academics come together across the world, the accurate translation of work, research and presentations becomes very important.
+The best minds in the world should be able to do their work unhindered by language barriers.

-While numbers and quantitative data may be in essence easier to translate as a number can be considered harder to misconstrue or misinterpret, the real challenge is when findings and results start to be discussed and interpreted.
-Language barriers can present problems as there is another level of interpretation needed, the message from the original text needs to be maintained.
+You might assume that numbers and quantitative data are easier to translate.
+Numbers can be considered harder to misconstrue or misinterpret.
+The real challenge, though, is when findings and results start to be discussed and interpreted.
+Language barriers can present problems as there is another level of interpretation needed.
+The message from the original text needs to be maintained.

 Moreover, translation is not the only service that can assist with translating research and findings into different languages.
 Transcreation is a great service to work alongside with translation when needed.
-Transcreation comes into play when phrases/words do not have a direct translation in another language and therefore require a change of phrase with the same meaning.
-Transcreation is something that all our linguists are skilled and experienced in, a service which can be a great help when working with global research teams and translating materials for a global audience.
+The service comes into play when phrases and words do not have a direct translation in another language.
+Instead, an alternative term is needed to produce the same meaning.

-During this pandemic, it is important to come together and work together in any way we can, and DA Languages is proud to support the great work being done by the NHS, local councils, central government, and of course academic researchers.
-Finally, we would like to say thank you to all those working on the front line and helping to understand and prevent this kind of thing from happening again.
+During this pandemic, we want to come together and work together in any way we can.
+DA Languages is proud to support the great work being done by the NHS, local councils, central government and, of course, academic researchers.
+We would like to say thank you to all those working on the front line and helping to understand and prevent this kind of thing from happening again.

 If you are interested in our services and would like to know more please email firstname.lastname@example.org and we’ll be happy to see how we can help!